ggdover/ocaml_learn/README.md

     (name hello)
     (libraries wall))
     ```
-* remember that the name of the libraries are case-sensitive
+* Not sure if it's always the case, but it
+seems like libraries are always namned with all lower-cases, and should be referred to as such when written/listed in your 'dune' config file.
 3. The library might not be installed, so use the cli tool for ocamls source package manager: ```opam```.
 Here is an example on installing a library: ```opam install wall```.
 * To list currently installed packages/libraries: ```opam list```
   * ```opam list``` defaults to ```opam install --installed```